kasiviswanath5555/teammates/Code Analysis for Software Security Engineering.md

   + #### Automated code Scanning
     + Automated code Scanning through Find bugs highlighted some security vulnerabilities i.e. Potential CRLF injection for logs which can impact the log activities.
 TeamMates enforces secure input data validation to prevent the exploitation of logs.
 Also the automated code scanning refers to the below line of code in the StringHelper class as insecure
     Cipher c = Cipher.getInstance ("AES/ECB/PKCS5Padding"); -->(used for encrypting the userid's) but TeamMates already enforces secure practices like using HMAC-MD5 algorithm which is first applied on the data(cryptoHelper class)and then the cryptographic functions are applied.

+ + For the assurance claim “Teammates is acceptably secure to exploitable XSS weakness”.
+   + #### CWE Mapping: CWE 79, CWE 80, CWE 85, CWE 87, CWE 712, CWE 725, CWE 809, CWE 928
+     + Most of the above CWE ID’s mentioned that the possible mitigation steps for avoiding exploitable XSS weakness are by checking each input parameter against a rigorous positive specification (i.e. Input Validation) and by Output Encoding that can be handled by the downstream component that is reading the output.
+   + #### Possible attack Pattern CAPEC-63
+     + An adversary embeds malicious scripts in content that will be served to web browsers.
+The goal of the attack is for the target software, the client-side browser, to execute the script with the users' privilege level.
+An attack of this type exploits a programs' vulnerabilities that are brought on by allowing remote hosts to execute code and scripts.
+Web browsers, for example, have some simple security controls in place, but if a remote attacker can execute scripts (through injecting them in to user-generated content like bulletin boards) then these controls may be bypassed.
+Further, these attacks are very difficult for an end user to detect.

 ### E) Issue Request Links
 + https://github.com/TEAMMATES/teammates/issues/8178